thejimmyg/express-mustache-overlays/README.md

 ## Configuration

+The components in this package make use of the `app.locals.mustache` namespace.
+The `prepareMustache()` function helps set up the data structure correctly.

 Configuration environment variables for the example.

 * `MUSTACHE_DIRS` - A `:`-separated list of directories to check for templates e.g. `mustache-overlay:mustache`.